PsychoLlama/bin-json/README.md

 - [caniuse](http://caniuse.com/#search=typed%20arrays)

 ## Human support
-:collision: Find a bug?
+:boom: Find a bug?
 Submit an issue.

 :bulb: Have an idea?
 Also submit an issue.